-You can find links to a ski resort map and each of the resorts mentioned here in the section at the end of the article.
+If you're trying to find the perfect Lake Tahoe ski resort for your trip, it depends on your skiing style - and what part of the lake you want to be near after hours.
+Below you'll find the best places by type.
+You can also find links to a ski resort map and to each of the resorts mentioned here in the section at the end of the article.

 Best Lake Tahoe Ski Resort for Families

-Ski magazine once called Northstar-at-Tahoe the "epicenter of laid-back family luxury" and it's Lake Tahoe's undisputed champ for a family ski resort, with a childcare center for kids 2 to 6 years old.
+Ski magazine once called Northstar-at-Tahoe the "epicenter of laid-back family luxury" and it's Lake Tahoe's undisputed champ for a family ski resort, with a childcare center for kids two to six years old.
 They don't have to be potty trained, and they take the kids for full or half days.
 Parents receive pagers so they can be alerted if something urgent arises.

 For after-skiing fun for the whole family, Northstar has a bungee trampoline, an ice skating rink, tubing, and outdoor fire pits for making s'mores.